C70 fullerene: Properties

-Molecule
+Structure

 The C_{70} molecule has a D_{5h} symmetry and contains 37 faces (25 hexagons and 12 pentagons) with a carbon atom at the vertices of each polygon and a bond along each polygon edge.
 Its structure is similar to that of C_{60} molecule (20 hexagons and 12 pentagons), but has a belt of 5 hexagons inserted at the equator.
 The molecule has eight bond lengths ranging between 0.137 and 0.146 nm.
 Each carbon atom in the structure is bonded covalently with 3 others.

 The structure of C_{70} molecule.
 Red atoms indicate five hexagons additional to the C_{60} molecule.